CWJ-K/FastAPI_Note/example/README.md

 * `@`: decorator, synatic sugar, to wrap a function with common logic without compromising readability

 ## Call a FastAPI
+* python_script is calles as a module, so use dotted path
 ```bash
     # :variable_name_of_your_ASGI_app_instance
     uvicorn python_script:app --port <port> --host <host>